katesalazar/minia/README.md

 #### tokens

 There are four classes of tokens: identifiers, keywords, literals, and other separators.
-Blanks, horizontal and vertical tabs, newlines, formfeeds and comments as described below (collectively, \`\`white space") are _mostly_ ignored except as they separate tokens.
+Blanks, horizontal and vertical tabs, newlines, formfeeds, comments and extensions as described below (collectively, \`\`white space") are _mostly_ ignored except as they separate tokens.
 Some white space might be required to separate otherwise adjacent identifiers, keywords, and literals.
 Some white space might have some degree of meaning, like the white space (excluding